discreetlogcontracts/dlcspecs/Protocol.md

 pubkey that CETs and the refund transaction should use in the sender's output.

-`offer_collateral_satoshis` is the amount the sender is putting into the contract. `num_funding_inputs` is the number of funding inputs contributed by the sender and `funding_inputs` contains outputs, outpoints, and expected weights of the sender's funding inputs. `change_spk` specifies the script pubkey that funding change should be sent to.
+`offer_collateral_satoshis` is the amount the sender is putting into the contract. `num_inputs` is the number of funding inputs contributed by the sender and `inputs` contains outputs, outpoints, and expected weights of the sender's funding inputs. `change_spk` specifies the script pubkey that funding change should be sent to.